bassco/klipper-configs/v24/README.md

 [Board](https://github.com/FYSETC/FYSETC-SPIDER)

-* Carbon filter: Nevermore - yes - configure needs to be done and also needs reprinting as the cover has warped and is no longer air tight.
+* Carbon filter: for 1,2,3 and 4 respectively.

+Use Nevermore - yes - configure needs to be done and also needs reprinting as the cover has warped and is no longer air tight.
 * GE5C bearing mod - yes - https://github.com/hartk1213/MISC/tree/main/Voron%20Mods/Voron%202/2.4/Voron2.4_GE5C
 * Pins mod for MGN12 -  yes
 * Stealthburner and CW2